Dawaman43/Dawaman43/README.md

 ### Who am i?
 > I am a software engineer who loves to build some cool stuffs

-### Am i a nerd
-> Yes, I am a nerd who loves coding and do coding minimum 10hr a day

 ### Beside coding I love
 > 1. I love to hear a music a lot
 > 2. If I get some time I will spend it in watching movies